ossner/TUMGAD/README.md

 semester of 2019 as well as the Book [Algorithms and Data Structures: The Basic Toolbox](https://www.springer.com/gp/book/9783540779773).
 Hence there may be different definitions in this project than you are used to.

-Please be aware that this is still very much a work in progress and a lot of things still have to be figured out.
+Please be aware that this is still very much a work in progress.

 ### How it works
 In the source code of TUMGAD all the data structures and algorithms are already